grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ---
 title: 'Running k6'
-excerpt: 'Start running a simple local test.
-Check out the basic load options or execution modes.'
+excerpt: 'Follow this tutorial to learn how to run a test, add Virtual Users, increase the tests time, and customize a script to ramp users up and down.'
 ---

+To get started quickly, open your terminal and follow along.
+You'll learn how to:

+1. Run a test script.
+1. Increase the number of virtual users and the test's duration.
+1. Ramp users up and down over the course of the test.
+1. Outsource the script to the cloud, directly from your CLI.

 ## Running local tests

 Let's start by running a simple local script.
-Copy the code below, paste it into your favourite editor, and save it as "script.js":
+Copy the code below, paste it into your favorite editor, and save it as `script.js`:

 <CodeGroup labels={["script.js"]} lineNumbers={[true]}>